Winter wonders: Connacht & Leinster lighthouses

 This 150-year old lighthouse is the guardian of beautiful Blacksod Bay, Co.
 Mayo.

-Enjoy a guided tour or even a unique architecture-themed tour of this charming granite sentinel at the end of Blacksod Pier.
+Although closed for tours during the winter season, you can still admire the unique architecture of this charming granite sentinel at the end of Blacksod Pier.

-A marvel of engineering and a front-row seat to some of the county’s most incredible scenery, visitors can even enjoy a history lesson as Blacksod was responsible for the delaying of D-day due to a crucial weather forecast from the lighthouse.
+A marvel of engineering and a front-row seat to some of the county’s most incredible scenery, Blacksod was responsible for the delaying of D-day due to a crucial weather forecast from the lighthouse.

 By Hook or by Crook | Hook Lighthouse